Don’t hesitate to reach out to us! We are ready and waiting to hear from you.

 Learn about Dharavi and celebrate the Festival of Lights with the community.

 Diwali is not only Hinduism’s biggest festival, but also the brightest celebration.
 This Diwali we have a very special tour planned.
 First we’ll take a few hours to learn about Dharavi on our signature tour.
-Then we’ll head out to our girls’ football field to light some oil lamps and some sparklers.
+Then we’ll head out to an open space to light some oil lamps and some sparklers.
 Finally we’ll have some traditional sweets at a local family’s home, learn more about Diwali, witness the Laxmi Puja ceremony (prayer) and make some rangoli designs.

 Our mission is to improve the quality of lives in our communities.
 Like all of our tours, 80% of the profits fund our NGO Reality Gives and our partner NGOs.
 Thank you for supporting our programs by signing up for the tour!